Your guide to Greenhouses outlines everything you need to know about Greenhouses

 "It was really great to spend time together as like mind people looking to serve the young people in our communities.
 Next time we will explore together how we got on with our aims and see what God has been teaching us as we have stepped out in faith."

-If you want to explore reaching out to unchurched young people in your parish, then get in touch with Olly and he will be happy to chat and possibly link you in to the Greenhouse.
+If you want to explore reaching out to unchurched young people in your parish, then get in touch with Ian and he will be happy to chat and possibly link you in to the Greenhouse.

-St Mary’s Cogges have made great progress in forming and launching the Witney Greenhouse in September 2021 with twelve teams committed – this means twelve groups looking to grow new worshipping communities through the Loving First Cycle across the range of church traditions and social contexts (including rural parishes).
+St Mary’s Cogges have made great progress in forming and launching the Witney Greenhouse in September 2021 with 12 teams committed – this means twelve groups looking to grow new worshipping communities through the Loving First Cycle across the range of church traditions and social contexts (including rural parishes).
 Simon Kirby, St Marys Cogges Project Leader, writes:

 "In September the Witney Greenhouse had their first gathering.
 It took place on a Saturday morning in Standlake Village Hall and there were 30 people representing 12 projects.
 The projects were at various stages of development, with some still in the planning stage, some having just started and some in full flow."